AppealDesk vs Ownwell: Which Is Right for You?

 Is AppealDesk cheaper than Ownwell?

-No. Ownwell operates in 9 states: Texas, California, Washington, Georgia, Florida, Illinois, New York, Colorado, and Pennsylvania.
+As of April 2026, Ownwell operates in 7 states: California, Florida, Georgia, Illinois, New York, Texas, and Washington.
+They previously served Colorado and Pennsylvania but those are no longer listed on their site.
 AppealDesk covers all 50 states and 3,100+ counties.

 Do I have to file the appeal myself with AppealDesk?